TOM-Platform/.github/profile/README.md

 ## TOM (The Other Me)
 A Development Platform For Wearable Intelligent Assistants

-- If you find any issues, please create GitHub issues on corresponding repositories
+- If you find any issues, please create GitHub issues on the corresponding repositories

 ## Repositories